developeranaz/Jdownloader-2-Rclone-Heroku/README.md

 ### Step 3
 click DEPLOY TO HEROKU

+### Step 4
+Use Jdownloader remote for pc or [Android](https://play.google.com/store/apps/details?id=org.appwork.myjdandroid) or use [WEB interference](https://my.jdownloader.org/index.html) and  login to your corresponding account
+.
+Your downloader will shows

 ### NOTE
-Here some of the source code are hosted outside this repository [`#1 branch`](https://github.com/developeranaz/Jdownloader-2-Rclone-Heroku/tree/development-stage), i'll add in here soon .
+Here some of the source code are hosted outside this repository [`#1 branch`](https://github.com/developeranaz/Jdownloader-2-Rclone-Heroku/tree/development-stage), i'll add in here soon.